tardisman5197/hash-code-2017/README.md

 3. Print everything

 ## Make it better
-* Backbone mapping can be diagonal
+* Map backbone after router placement
 * Make it faster somehow
 * Make the rating function better to adjust for distance from backbone